julienvincent/nvim-paredit/README.md

 As this is built using Treesitter it requires that you have the relevant Treesitter grammar installed for your language of choice.
 Additionally `nvim-paredit` will need explicit support for the treesitter grammar as the node names and metadata of nodes vary between languages.

 Right now `nvim-paredit` only has built in support for `clojure` but exposes an extension API for adding support for other lisp dialects.
+This API is considered **very alpha** and may change without warning to properly account for other languages when attempts are made to add support.

 Extensions can either be added as config when calling `setup`:

 ```lua
 require("nvim-paredit").setup({